 There are bathrooms and water fountains near the parking lot.
 Note that dogs are not allowed in the Sabino Canyon Recreation Area.
 This includes the Seven Falls Trail.

 Seven Falls Trail

-After the last creek crossing, we hiked a series of switch backs to climb up the side of Bear Canyon.
+After the last creek crossing, we hiked a series of switchbacks to climb up the side of Bear Canyon.
+The overall elevation gain up to Seven Falls is 917 feet.
 Soon the falls came into view and we finished the hike where the water was splashing down onto the rocks and forming big swimming pools.
-If you are planning on jumping in, just know that the water isn’t dirty; it gets its golden brown color form the tannins in the oaks on Mt.
+If you are planning on jumping in, just know that the water isn’t dirty; it gets its golden brown color from the tannins in the oaks on Mt.
 Lemmon.

 This trail is in the Sonoran Desert, so you’ll see tons of saguaro, cholla, and ocotillo.

 If you really want to make it up to Seven Falls but don’t want to hike the full 8 miles, then you can take advantage of the tram in Sabino Canyon.
 The tram runs along two trails: the Sabino Canyon Trail and the Bear Canyon Trail.
 If you take the tram along the the Bear Canyon Trail route, you can hop off about 2 miles in, at the official start of Seven Falls Trail.
 This cuts off about half of the trail, so you’ll only have about 2 more miles to go to make it to the Falls.
 On the way back you can wait for the tram at the same spot you hopped off, or walk the two miles back to the visitor center and parking lot.

 The tram costs $4 per adult and $2 for children ages 3-12.
 It runs every hour on the hour starting at 9 am and ends at 4 pm or 4:30 pm, depending on the season.